eSchool Community Involvement Information

 Procedures for Students

 Before beginning any community involvement activity, each student must complete and submit an “Application Form”, along with the “Waiver Form” form.
+A processing fee of $99 must also be submitted, which can be found here.
 The student will select an activity (or activities) from the school’s list of approved activities, or an activity that is not on the list, provided that it is not an activity that is on the ministry’s list of ineligible activities (see “Ineligible Activities” below).
 If the activity is not on the school’s list of approved activities, the student will have to obtain written approval from the principal or another school contact designated by the principal (for example, a Student Success Coordinator).
 A student under the age of eighteen must complete the form in consultation with his or her parents, and must also have one parent sign the form.
 The student will sign the form and submit a copy of it to the principal or school contact designated by the principal.
 More than one such form may be submitted when additional activities are planned that were not included on a previously submitted form.